 Professor David James

 I am a Professor in the School of Social Sciences at Cardiff University.
-Between 2011 and early 2019 I was founding Director of the ESRC Wales Doctoral Training Partnership (a consortium led by Cardiff University which also includes the universities of Aberystwyth, Bangor, Cardiff Metropolitan, Gloucestershire and Swansea - http://www.walesdtc.ac.uk).
+Between 2011 and early 2019 I was founding Director of the ESRC Wales Doctoral Training Partnership (a consortium led by Cardiff University which also includes the universities of Aberystwyth, Bangor, Cardiff Metropolitan, Gloucestershire and Swansea - www.walesdtp.ac.uk).
 I have a distinguished track record as a social science researcher and teacher, mainly focused on the study of Education.
 I am Chair of the Executive Editors of a leading international journal, the British Journal of Sociology of Education ( http://www.tandfonline.com/toc/cbse20/current#.Vdr-1LxViko) and am on the Editorial Board of the Journal of Education and Work.
 I am a member of the ESRC Peer Review College.
 Up to 2017 I was an elected member of the Council of the British Education Research Association (BERA) and Chair of BERA's Membership and Engagement Committee.
 I served on the Education Sub-panel for the 2014 REF (Research Excellence Framework) and chaired a panel assessing the quality of educational research for the Estonian Ministry of Education in 2013.
 At the end of 2017 I was appointed to chair the UK REF 2021 Education sub-panel.

-My research interests encompass teaching, learning, assessment and learner identity across a range of educational settings, with a particular focus on the relationship between educational processes and social inequalities.
+My research interests encompass governance, teaching, learning, assessment and learner identity across a range of educational settings, with a particular focus on the relationship between educational processes and social inequalities.
 I am interested in the extent to which educational policy shapes these things, and also in methodological and theoretical questions about how they may best be approached and understood.
 I have published widely on these topics for academic, policy and practitioner audiences.